Main Characters | Hero Association (S-Class Heroes) | Neo Heroes | Villains and Monsters (Monster Association) | Others

 - By-the-Book Cop:

 - When attempting to hurry to the scene of the battle to fight the Sea King, he cursed his luck at having to stop at a red light.
-On an abandoned street, where no one would watch if he ran the light and there was no traffic to worry about.
+On an abandoned street, where no one would watch if he ran the light and there was no traffic to worry about, and he's responding to an emergency situation.
 He's following the law, but this also falls into Honor Before Reason.

 - So much so that he even stops Tanktop Master, a S-Rank hero, from beating the life out of Garou (by jumping into his attack, no less!) because it would be murder if he killed a street punk like that when Garou looks to have lost.
 Of course, Garou returns the favor by smashing his head into the concrete, but hey, you gotta give Mumen Rider props for his unwavering determination to do things legally.